Tuscany Travel Guide: Best Things to Do in Tuscany

 Florence, also known as the birthplace of the Renaissance, definitely should be on everyone’s itinerary when visiting Tuscany.
 This charming city boasts some of the most impressive historical buildings and magnificent arts.

 Make sure to visit the stunning Duomo of Santa Maria del Fiore, which is a masterpiece of Italian architecture.
 The cathedral and Brunelleschi’s Dome belong to the absolute highlights of Florence, therefore the ticket lines are oftentimes very long (hours of waiting!!).
-I recommed getting skip-the-line-tickets in advance, so you don’t waste any time standing in line (it is also possible to book tour options including a guide).
+I recommed getting skip-the-line-tickets in advance, so you don’t waste any time standing in line.
 In my opinion, it’s better to use the time saved to enjoy an Aprol Spritz on the Piazza del Duomo. 😉

 From the Piazza del Duomo, stroll through the historic streets to the Piazza della Signoria where you can find the Palazzo Vecchio, the Fountain of Neptune, and the Uffizi Gallery.
-If you have time, join a walking tour with a local guide to learn more about the history of Florence and the city’s most impressive museums (you will also see Michelangelo’s David).
+If you have time, join a guided tour to learn more about the history of Florence and the city’s most impressive museums (you will also see Michelangelo’s David).

 After the guided tour, cross the iconic Ponte Vecchio with its old shops spanning over the Arno River and enjoy the beautiful Boboli Gardens on the other side of the bridge.
 For the most beautiful sunset view overlooking Florence head to Piazzale Michelangelo.
 The view from up there is simply breathtaking!